Kuhl tosses 3-hit shutout, Rockies beat Dodgers 4-0 at Coors - WHIZ News

 Kuhl allowed just two singles through eight innings — and one was erased on a double play.
 Gavin Lux led off the ninth with a double but was stranded at second.

-When center fielder Yonathan Daza caught Freddie Freeman’s drive to end a game that took only 2 hours, 19 minutes, Kuhl pumped his fist and hugged catcher Elías Díaz.
+When center fielder Yonathan Daza caught Freddie Freeman’s drive to end a game that took only 2 hours, 19 minutes, Kuhl pumped his fist and hugged Díaz.

 It was the 27th individual shutout in the history of hitter-friendly Coors Field.